Definition of hell in English:

 to hell with

-- informal Expressing one’s scorn or lack of concern for (someone or something): to hell with the consequencesMore example sentences
+- informal Expressing one’s scorn or lack of concern for (someone or something).Example sentences

 - To hell with quality, to hell with life, to hell with savoring the moment.